Your Family Ski Trip Checklist

 Selecting a ski resort

-Selecting the right ski destination for your family is crucial to the overall enjoyment of your trip.
-For families it is especially important to consider factors such as the terrain, ski school or lesson availability, childcare options and the activities available at each resort.
+Selecting a ski destination for your family has a big impact on the overall enjoyment of your trip.
+For families, it is especially important to consider factors such as the terrain, lodging options, opportunities for instruction, childcare availability, and the other activities available at each resort.
 Whether you prefer the challenging slopes of the Rocky Mountains, the charming villages of the European Alps, or the family-friendly atmosphere of a resort closer to home, there’s a ski destination to suit every family preference and skill level.

 Transportation and Lodging

 Once you’ve decided on your destination, it’s time to secure your accommodation and transportation.
 Whether you opt for a cozy ski-in/ski-out chalet, a luxurious mountain lodge, or a budget-friendly hotel, booking early ensures you have a wide range of options and can take advantage of any early-bird discounts.
 Look up the resort map when booking lodging to determine the location of important places for your stay such as ski school drop off, restaurants, and lift access.
-Also consider if your lodging options offer a hot tub or heated pool, ski lockers or ski check, and if the hotel or condo is ski in/ski out.
+Some families also prefer lodging options offer a hot tub or heated pool, ski lockers or ski check, or ski in/ski out accessibility.

 Additionally, arranging transportation to and from the resort is essential for a smooth travel experience.
 Most ski resorts offer transportation to and from nearby airports.
-This is a great option!
-These ski transport services have vehicles and tires that can handle snowy or icy roads and drivers with experience.
-Most resorts have restaurants, small grocery stores or markets so having a vehicle is rarely necessary.
-Many transportation services can even accommodate car seats but it is always best to call and check on this prior to booking.
+These ski transport services have vehicles and tires that can handle snowy or icy roads and experienced drivers .
+Most resorts have restaurants, small grocery stores, or markets.
+Having a vehicle once you are at the ski resort may or may not be necessary.
+Many transportation services can even accommodate car seats.
+It is always best to call and check on this prior to booking.

 Lift Tickets